 The numbers don’t lie.
 According to Nielsen, over 44% of US households have listened to a podcast – half of them at home and 22% while driving.
 Podcast listeners are very loyal, 80% listens to the whole episode and listen to more than 5 podcasts a week.
 Podcast listeners are educated, interested and will listen to the advice they hear in a podcast.

 It’s an extremely effective channel that does not require visual attention.
-Therefore, travel and work become places where you can reach people who you normally can’t reach at that time.
+Therefore, cars and offices can become places where you can reach people who you normally can’t reach at that time.

 If you’re not convinced by these numbers, read the piece Pacific Content did on Google’s mission to make everyone an ‘audio citizen’.
 By integrating podcasts into their products, podcast discovery will be much more widespread and effective than it is now.